klarose/goget/README.md

 The application requires two command line arguments:
  * --url _http-url_: The URL to fetch
  * --file _filename_: Where to place the data fetched from _http-url_.
+ * --num-chunks _num-chunks_: The number of chunks to download.
+Each chunk is of size _chunk-size_.
+Defaults to 4.
+ * --chunk-size _chunk-size_: The size of each chunk in bytes.
+Defaults to 1048576.

+The total size off the download will be the minumum of:
+ * _num-chunks_ * _chunk-size_ in bytes
+ * The size of the file on the server.

 ## How it works